Running PMM Server Using AWS Marketplace

 Disk space consumed by PMM Server depends on the number of hosts under monitoring.
 Each environment will be unique, however consider modeling your data consumption based on PMM Demo web site, which consumes ~230MB/host/day, or ~6.9GB/host at the default 30 day retention period.
 See this blog post for more details.

-Select the previously chosen instance type from the EC2 Instance Type drop-down menu.
-Also chose the launch option.
-Available launch options in the Chose Action drop-down menu include Launch from Website and Launch through EC2.
+Available launch options in the drop-down menu include Launch from Website and Launch through EC2.
 The first one is a quick way to make your instance ready.
 For more control, use the Manual Launch through EC2 option.

 US East (N. Virginia) region and the EC2 Instance Type named

-t2.medium.
-To reduce cost, you need to choose the region closest to
+m4.large.
+To reduce cost, you need to choose the region closest to your location.

 In this demonstration, we use the VPC (virtual private cloud) named